AGCCS/AGCCS-CTRL22/circuit/README.md

 - generate the control pilot signal (CP) to indicate to the car the amount of power available;
 - read back the buffered CP signal to figure the status of the car (e.g. present, charging);
 - read the proximity pilot (PP) to figure the current limit implied by the charging cable;
-- read the current actually drawn.
+- read back the current actually drawn.

 <img src="../images/circuit.png" alt="Circuit Overview" style="zoom:67%;" />